Twna-Jane/Load-Balancer-Distributed-System/README.md

   - Request Hash Function: $\quad H(i) = (3 \cdot i) \mod S$
   - Server Hash Function: $\quad \phi(i, j) = (i^2 + 4 \cdot j) \mod S$

-Based on the results gathered, server 1 handled significantly more request traffic than before, based on these new functions.
-There was no significant change noted for the average load per server, when the number of servers were increased, with the number of requests held constant.
+Based on the results gathered, server 3 now handled more request traffic than the other servers, based on these new functions.
+Request distribution is still similar as it was before,with the only difference being the server handling the most requests.